A Uganda Safari

 Group size

 Traveling on an organized group tour can be cheaper than going it alone.
-Especially if it’s organized through a local Uganda operator rather than an internationally based operator.
+Especially if it’s organized through a local Uganda operator rather than an internationally based company.
 One thing that never changes, whether you’re traveling solo or in a big group, is park entry fees, which are always per person.
 As an add-on to your organized safari, and for a different experience for the more adventurous, you could try and create your own small group, hire a vehicle and driver, and explore some of the country at your leisure.
 This will give you a sense of independence and flexibility.

 • 5